AIM-Harvard/thymus_health_deeplearning_system/README.md

-# Thymus Health
+# Thymic Health
-This repo contains the source code for the thymus health project related.
+This repo contains the source code for the thymic health projects.